 But once you have been, you will be too!
 That is just what Thailand does to you.

 ” Thailand is quite simply backpacking 101, an easy introduction to a way of travelling through a popular yet still exotic region.”

 Thailand is quite simply backpacking 101, an easy introduction to a way of travelling through a popular yet still exotic region.
 Eastern mystique plus a dash of adventure and mild culture shock with all the comforts of home to soften the blow.
 In a lot of ways it is the perfect decompression stop for backpackers who want to go on to discover the rest of South East Asia, providing just enough western comfort to ease travellers through the culture shock they inevitably experience.

-If all of this isn’t easy enough for you, there are even countless other backpackers – some solo, some in groups – who will be more than happy to point you in the right direction or offer assistance.
+If all of this isn’t easy enough for you, there are even countless other backpackers – some solo, some in couples, some even in groups – who will be more than happy to point you in the right direction or offer assistance.
 It is not uncommon for solo backpackers to team up and travel together for a few days.
 I may be a little biased in my opinion but I think backpackers are among the best people in the world, and are great sources of advice, information and even assistance if necessary!
 Thailand is a backpacker Mecca and is full of them, and they are generally a pretty decent bunch!
 So don’t be afraid to say hello and ask questions!

-There are few places where the people make more of an effort to make you – as a traveller – feel at home.
+There are few places on Earth where the people make more of an effort to make you – as a traveller – feel at home.
 It is always said that the Thai people are amongst the friendliest in the world, and that is absolutely true!
 You just have to experience the famous Thai hospitality for yourself to realise it.